Considering new mutual funds

 Why do new mutual funds come out?

-Let’s be really honest here.
+Let’s be real honest here.
 Mutual Fund companies create new funds to generate more sales to create more profits and attract great market share.
 So obviously, there is a significant marketing motivation behind new funds.
 However, mutual fund companies will also argue that they create new funds because investors demand certain products.
 Finally, some new releases are truly innovative and then all other companies tend to jump on the marketing bandwagon.
-There have been endless examples like the Emerging Market Funds in 1993, Segregated funds in the mid 90’s, Technology funds in late 1990’s, Global RRSP eligible funds and now Income and Income Trust Investments.
+There have been endless examples like the Emerging Market Funds in 1993, Segregated funds in the mid-’90s, Technology funds in the late 1990s, Global RRSP eligible funds and now Income and Income Trust Investments.

 Should investors buy new funds?